MagicExist/ToDo-Django/README.md

 This is a simple **To-Do** application built with Django.
 It allows you to create, list, and manage tasks with a title and description.
 The project serves as a basic introduction to Django concepts like views, forms, models, and templates.

+Also you can change the branch to DRF-Version branch to test with an API version

 ---

 ## Installation